dward2/BME547/syllabus.md

 be given as part of either class period preparation or during the class period itself.

-As stated above, it is understood that some class members may not be able to join the class periods due to timezone or technology reasons.
-In those cases, it is expected that those students will view the Zoom meeting recordings and complete the given daily assignment within 24 hours of assignment.
+If a class member cannot join the class period for any reason, it is expected that this person will view the Zoom meeting recordings and complete the given daily assignment within 24 hours of assignment.

-Completion of these assigned in-class activities (either during class or later) will count for 15\% of your class grade.
+Completion of these assigned in-class activities (either during class or within the 24 hour window) will count for 15\% of your class grade.
 It is very understandable that students will have to miss class for job interviews, personal reasons, illness, etc.  Absences or delayed daily work will be considered **excused**